 Freight Interlining: Freight shipments that rely on two or more transportation companies to move from point of origin to final destination.
 Carriers may interchange equipment but usually the shipment is processed with original equipment.

 Frequent Importer Release System (FIRST): Discontinued in 2008, FIRST was a CBSA program through which known carriers could apply to obtain accelerated clearance for low-risk, low-revenue shipments that were imported on a regular basis.

-Full Truckload (FTL): Term that refers to the freight transport of a full container of goods, usually from a single customer.
+Full Truckload (FTL): Term that refers to the freight transport of a full container of goods.

-General Agreement on Tariffs and Trade (GATT): Multi-party treaty intended to reduce trade barriers and promote trade among signatory nations.
+General Agreement on Tariffs and Trade (GATT): Multi-party agreement among 153 countries intended to reduce trade barriers and promote trade.
 GATT was formed in 1949 and lasted until 1993, when it was replaced by the World Trade Organization (WTO).